 Fashion, style, and grooming continue to be a lucrative side business idea that can be done in your hours outside of work.
 If you know how to mend clothes, then you have a growing market of budget-conscious and/or personalization-obsessed customers.
-Entrepreneur says you need around two thousand dollars to start a decent side business idea in this niche but there’s no harm in starting smaller and growing from there, as long as you can make magic with needle and thread.
+Many experienced entrepreneurs in this field say you need around two thousand dollars to start a decent side business in this niche, but there’s no harm in starting smaller and growing from there, as long as you can make magic with needle and thread.

 Nothing beats teaching more novice learners about your passion, hobby, or craft as a business idea (that’s a common theme here).
 Explore dozens of DIY portals (such as DIY.org, DIY Network, Instructables and Mahalo) to get business ideas on how to earn a healthy side income just by showing others how to do the things you love.
 You can also sift through the countless ad-supported YouTube channels that teach just about anything from guitar strumming to 3D printing.

 Love baking and feeding others?
 Look no further than this business idea.